DomFord/domford.net/content/publication/ford-haunting-2021/index.md

 ---
-title: 'The haunting of ancient societies in the Mass Effect trilogy and textitThe Legend of Zelda: Breath of the Wild'
+title: "The haunting of ancient societies in the Mass Effect trilogy and The Legend of Zelda: Breath of the Wild"
 authors:
-- Dom Ford
+- admin
-date: '2021-12-01'
+date: "2021-12-01"
-publishDate: '2023-12-27T10:12:56.987619Z'
+publishDate: "2023-12-27T10:12:56.987619Z"
-publication_types:
+publication_types: ["article-journal"]
-- article-journal
-publication: '*Game Studies*'
+publication: "*Game Studies*, *21*(4)"
 abstract: "I examine the prevalent construction of the long-lost yet technologically more highly-advanced society in the Mass Effect trilogy and The Legend of Zelda:
   Breath of the Wild.
 First, I situate this construction within its long history,